 Why Trust GearLab

-Our testing teams here at GearLab have put in thousands of hours testing boots across all four seasons for over a decade, from hiking to skiing to climbing footwear.
+Our testing teams here at GearLab have invested thousands of hours in testing boots across all four seasons for over a decade, from hiking to skiing to climbing footwear.
 For the winter boots category, we've researched and purchased over 100 pairs of the industry's best options before performing thorough and objective testing to find the best models for your various needs.
 We're obsessed with gear and have made it our life's work to conduct the highest quality analysis available today.

 Leading our incredible review team for women's boots is led by Sara James.
 With a sharp eye for detail and a tough touch for testing, Sara has over a decade of experience in cold climates—from the damp chill of England to the deep snow of Tahoe—she knows firsthand what it takes to stay warm and dry.
 A seasoned GearLab tester, she has tested kayaks, paddles, water shoes, and down jackets.